svknoe/40k-WTC-Draft-Solver/README.md

 ### Installation

-You need to have the correct local environment and install all the needed packages.
+You need to have a local environment and install all the needed packages.
 See [Package manager](#package-manager) section for the full setup.

 ### Run project